awil414/Tech-Talk/README.md

 * express-session

 ## Usage
-To finish the application set-up clone the repo, navigate to the root folder, and run the following commands from the CLI:
+To complete application set-up, clone the repo, navigate to the root folder, and run the following commands from the CLI:

 * Seed database:
 npm run seed